Hawkdun Range ascent (point 1857m), Maniototo, Central Otago NZ

 It was our first time in the region, which is a five hour round trip from Queenstown.
 The start of the walk is accessed on Home Hills Run Road, passing through a number of gates along the way.

-We used track notes in Day Walks of New Zealand: Central Otago and Queenstown, but we leave this book in Queenstown, and I can’t find the exact walk on the internet.
-The picture above shows where we parked the car, which I think was next to Shepherds Hut Creek.
-You can also see the faint track on the spur, which eventually enters a rock field near the top.
+We used track notes in Day Walks of New Zealand: Central Otago and Queenstown.
+The picture above shows where we parked the car (blue arrow), which was next to Shepherds Hut Creek.
+You can also see the faint track on the spur (red arrow), which eventually enters a rock field near the top.

-We had to walk through tussock grass to meet the track, which was more obvious near the bottom of the spur.
-Climbing up the spur we passed by point 1334m on way to our end point at 1857m of elevation.
+We had to walk through tussock grass to meet the faint track, which was more obvious near the bottom of the spur.
+Climbing up the spur we passed by point 1334m and then a boulder field on way to our end point at 1857m of elevation.